jschook89/mi2workforce-htmlq/README.md

 <img src="https://github.com/shawnbanasick/easy-htmlq/blob/master/readme_assets/eq-survey.png" width="500" />
 <p>

-## Getting started

-Once you're ready to start the survey:
+## To set-up an Easy HtmlQ project use [EQ-Configurator](https://github.com/shawnbanasick/eq_configurator)

-## Settings
+## Project Access

-### Additional settings (vs. FlashQ)

-## Creating unique participation links (UID)
+Starting with version 2.0.0 there are now four project access options.
+* Open and anonymous - anyone with the url for the project can access it, no participant id information

-If you want to send out unique links to a HtmlQ survey that will automatically fill in the UID/user code, you can create links in the following format: [https://www.yourdomain.com/htmlq/#/?userCode=USERCODE]().
-In the resulting CSV file, the user code will show up in the UID field.
-This allows you to identify participants without requiring them to log in.
+* Open with participant ids - If you send out unique links Easy HtmlQ will automatically fill in the participant id (uid).
+Use this format: [https://www.yourdomain.com/htmlq/#/?userCode=USERCODE]().
+In the results file, the user code will show up in the UID field.
+* Restricted and anonymous - only those with the project access code can do the Q sort.
+The access code is the same for all participants
+* Restricted and participant name input required - participants requred to enter the access code and a name before they can start the Q sort.

 ## License